bsstahl/CognitiveInheritance/Posts/Scalable-Decision-Making.md

 These 4 factors describing the scale of a problem are important to consider when attempting to determine if an automated Artificial Intelligence solution is a good candidate to be a part of a solution.
 Once it has been decided that an AI is appropriate for a problem, we can then look at the options for implementing the solution.
 Machine Learning is one possible candidate for many problems, but certainly not all.
 Much more on that in future articles.

 Do you agree that the value in AI comes not from how the decisions are made, but from the ability to scale those decisions?
 Did I miss any scale factors that should be considered when determining if an AI solution might be appropriate?
-Sound off on [Twitter](http://twitter.com/bsstahl).
+Sound off on Twitter [@bsstahl](https://twitter.com/bsstahl).